 How can I stretch heels out?

-Have you ever ended up with a pair of high heels that isn’t quite the right size?
-While it’s not always possible, there are some ways that you can try to stretch out your heels so that they are a little bit more comfortable to wear.
+Have you ever ended up with a pair of high heels that aren’t quite the right size?
+While it’s not always possible, there are some ways that you can try to stretch out your heels so that they're a little bit more comfortable to wear.

 There are two ways to stretch heels, depending on whether you need lots of stretch or a little stretch.